Why Architects, Designers, and Builders should consider Acoustics from Day One

 Our clients prefer pre-planning versus post planning.
 They value the fact that we support them throughout the project and not just after the fact.
 When our clients have easy ways to offer options for various acoustical surfaces and products that improve their customers’ experience, everybody wins.

 Are you a homeowner?
-Acoustic treatment isn’t just for corporate spaces.
+Architectural acoustics treatment isn’t just for corporate spaces.
 If you’d like to see the options available for your home, check out Acoustic Geometry, our residentially-focused website.